llbbl/ansible-plausible/README.md

 Make sure to copy your SSH public key to your server and enable passwordless login.

+1. Change the Common variables

-Now, edit the file at `common/vars/main.yml`.
-Change the values are you see fit.
+Edit the file at `common/vars/main.yml`.

+Passwords have to be generated with mkpasswd, which is commonly available on Linux systems but not on macOS.
+There are a couple of (options)[https://serversforhackers.com/c/create-user-in-ansible].
+The official docs (recommend)[https://docs.ansible.com/ansible/latest/reference_appendices/faq.html#how-do-i-generate-encrypted-passwords-for-the-user-module] using the pip library passlib with some inline python.

+2. Update nginx conf

 Rename the file at `common/templates/example.com.conf` and set it to `yourdomain.com.conf`.
 Or keep the example template and make a copy of it instead.

+3. Change the plausible variables

-Now edit the file at `plausible/vars/main.yml` and set the values as you like.
+Now edit the file at `plausible/vars/main.yml`

+4. Add a vault password

+Create a file in the project root called 'vault_password_file'.
+Do not share this with anyone.
+Do not check this file into version control.
+The name of this file is controlled by ansible.cfg file.

+5. Encrypt your Ansible vars files

-After having setup all the variables, you can encrypt your variables files like so:
+After having setup all the variables, you *NEED TO* encrypt your variables files like so:

 ```shell
 ansible-vault encrypt common/vars/main.yml
 ansible-vault encrypt plausible/vars/main.yml
 ```

-If you encrypt your variables, edit `Makefile` and set `ANSIBLE_ASK_VAULT_PASS` and `PLAUSIBLE_ASK_VAULT_PASS` to True.
+6. Run make

-Run `make` and the play should start.
+Run `make`

 Once the play is complete, your plausible instance should be accessible at *yourdomain.com*.

-### Things to note

-- Passwords for Linux users must be hashed using `mkpasswd -m sha-512`
+### Ansible Collections

+Collections to be added as roles/tasks are updated to current

+- ansible-galaxy collection install community.general

 ## Installing on an existing server